composewell/streamly/README.md

 ## Where to use streamly?

-Streamly is a general purpose programming framwework.
+Streamly is a general purpose programming framework.
 It can be used equally efficiently from a simple `Hello World!` program to a massively concurrent application.
 The answer to the question, "where to use streamly?" - would be similar to the answer to - "Where to use Haskell lists or the IO monad?".
-Streamly generalizes lists to monadic streams, and the `IO` monad to non-deterministic and concurrent stream composition.
-The `IO` monad is a special case of streamly; if we use single element streams the behavior of streamly becomes identical to the IO monad.
-The IO monad code can be replaced with streamly by just prefixing the IO actions with `liftIO`, without any other changes, and without any loss of performance.
-Pure lists too are a special case of streamly; if we use `Identity` as the underlying monad, streamly streams turn into pure lists.
-Non-concurrent programs are just a special case of concurrent ones, simply adding a combinator turns a non-concurrent program into a concurrent one.

-In other words, streamly combines the functionality of lists and IO, with builtin concurrency.
-If you want to write a program that involves IO, concurrent or not, then you can just use streamly as the base monad, in fact, you could even use streamly for pure computations, as streamly performs at par with pure lists or `vector`.
+Streamly simplifies streaming and makes it as intuitive as plain lists.
+Unlike other streaming libraries, no fancy types are required.
+Streamly is simply a generalization of Haskell lists to monadic streaming optionally with concurrent composition.
+Streamly stream type can be considered as a list type parameterized by a monad.
+For example, `SerialT IO a` is an equivalent of `[a]` in the IO monad.
+A stream in an `Identity` monad, `SerialT Identity a`, is equivalent to pure lists with equal or better performance.
+Streams are constructed just like lists are constructed, using `nil` and `cons` instead of `[]` and `:`.
+Unlike lists, streams can be constructed from monadic actions, not just pure elements.
+Streams are processed just like lists are processed.
+Streamly provides all the list combinators and more, but they are monadic and work in a streaming fashion.
+In other words streamly just completes what lists lack, you do not need to learn anything new.

+Not surprisingly, the monad instance of streamly is a list transformer, with concurrency capability.

 ## Why data flow programming?